Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 The Epiphone Limited Edition Matt Heafy Les Paul Custom

-I want every reader here to realize that there are exactly, at present here in early 2018, three different Epiphone Matt Heafy Les Paul Custom guitars.
-There are three, and I'm only talking about one of those three distinct instruments here.
+There are three Epiphone Matt Heafy Les Paul Custom guitars, and I'm only talking about one of those three distinct instruments here.
 There is a white version of this guitar, but it is not the exact same except for the color finish, for its fretboard is very very different.
-Then, there is also a seven string version of this guitar.
+There is also a seven string version of this guitar.

 Why talk about this one?
 Because it is the most traditional of the three, and I'm a traditional person.
 Also, this will be the one where there are more models available, as the world tends to favor, by and large, traditional things.
 Most importantly, this is the only version I've ever had my hands on, and so, I can report concerning this Matt Heafy Epiphone LP with personal honesty.